What Is a Decorative Chip & Flake Floor Coating?

-Contain aluminum oxide additives to provide slip resistance.
+- Include aluminum oxide additives for slip resistance

 To view projects that use the pictured blend, click on the chip blend's picture!